niedag/here-map-on-vue/README.md

 https://developer.here.com/tutorials/how-to-implement-a-web-map-using-vuejs/

 If you are running this remotely or via a GitHub codespace, the project needs to be configured for connection over HTTPS (because it's not a local connection).
-- Install Web Socket libraries via
+- Install Web Socket libraries
 ''' yarn add socket.io-client '''